 Apart from featuring in top spots on radio charts, within less than a month since its debut, Parallels has already fetched Vandana the Toronto Independent Music award 2016, silver medal at Global Music Awards through the song 'Mai Beqaid (Flamenco)' in World Music and Female Vocalist categories and recently the Akademia Awards January 2017 for best World Beat Album and Best world Beat Music Video, again for the song 'Mai Beqaid (Flamenco)'.

 Often compared with the legendary Bollywood sisters Lata Mangeshkar and Asha Bhosle by her admirers because of her mesmerizing crystalline voice and flawless purity of notes, as a composer, Vandana is also known for her bold experiments involving collaboration of south Asian music with unlikely genres, that are often genre bending.

-Vandana's current projects include lending her musical and vocal skills to arts installation project Our Temple of Madness : The Summoning in Nelson, BC, Canada and a collaboration project with Manipuri music.
-Both projects will be released in 2017.
-Apart from these, Vandana has already started working on her fourth full length studio album that will feature more interesting collaborations.
+Vandana's current projects include lending her musical and vocal skills to arts installation project Our Temple of Madness : The Summoning in Nelson, BC, Canada, singing for Delhi based musician Alok Sahdev for his devotional song 'Prem Jo Anant Ho Gaya', and a collaboration project with Manipuri music director Barun Okram for his song 'Malangba'.